 We Remember the Burned & Maimed of North Dakota

 Just a few years ago, North Dakota saw almost the same kind of economic boom West Texas sees right now.
 Oil companies rode into town, hiring hundreds of young men, offering them fulfilling careers with economic stability, great benefits, and high-action labor.
 For many of these men, the oilfields offered them what other industries couldn’t: a real career, the ability to buy a home, or a way to support a family.

 For a few of them, though, dangerous drilling practices, old equipment, and outdated safety protocols sent them to the hospital—or worse, sent their families to identify them.
 Our Permian Basin accident lawyers won’t allow it to stand.

 Arnold & Itkin celebrates the economic independence of Texas.
-We love seeing our fellow Texans become successful, independent, and wealthy, but our attorneys in the Permian Basin refuse to allow the pursuit of oil fortunes come at the expense of young men’s lives.
+We love seeing our fellow Texans become successful, but our attorneys in the Permian Basin refuse to allow the pursuit of oil fortunes come at the expense of young men’s lives.
 We’re watching the development of West Texas’ oilfields with cautious optimism.
 While we hope oil companies have learned their lesson from the shattered families they’ve left behind, we’re not confident they have—especially after having heard stories from past clients.

-If your loved one was hurt or killed working in the oilfields in West Texas, share your story with Permian Basin oilfield lawyers.
+If your loved one was hurt or killed working in the oilfields in West Texas, share your story with our Permian Basin oilfield lawyers.
 We know oil companies, so we know what you’re up against.
 Call (888) 493-1629 for help.